 - Quoting a Job

 When a company reaches out to us about creating custom machinery to optimize their workplace, we set up a meeting with them, ideally in person.
 If that is not an option, we also can schedule virtual meetings.
 This can happen via phone call, web meeting, or in person.
 We then begin to determine the scale of the job, we can begin developing a scope or a plan.
 Next comes the quoting process which starts with the sequence of operations.
 We first have to figure out the steps we need to take in our sequence of operations.
 Once we figure out these steps, we are able to determine the material, research and development, and labor costs to set a final price for the product.
 This opens the doors for the management of the project.

 - Sales Process

 We begin the sales process by meeting with a company that is trying to take advantage of the fact that we will save them money and improve their performance in both the short and long run.
 After we learn about the task that they want automated, our salesmen and engineers meet to discuss how we can automate the process.
-We brainstorm ideas and focus on how we can make the automation efficient while respecting the customer’s budget.
+We brainstorm ideas and focus on how we can make the automation efficient as well as fit the customer’s budget.
 We then design the system.
 After the design is completed we show it to the customer highlighting the features, risks, amount of money saved, cost, etc. If they approve and are satisfied we move forward with the actual creation of the automated machine.
 This requires a partial down payment from the customer, and the machine gets gradually paid for after completion through the payment plan process.